 Behavior-It’s All about Perspective: Funny Time in the Funny Area

-A ‘funny area’ is not a technique or strategy you will see in a behavior or speech-language therapy text-bookkeep-calm-and-figure-it-out-5.
+A ‘funny area’ is not a technique or strategy you will see in a behavior or speech-language therapy text-book.
 But here is how we came to know and love ‘funny time’ & the ‘funny area’

 A Little Background